How To: Easy Homemade Magnesium Spray Recipe

 Is it Normal that the Homemade Magnesium Spray Recipe is Burning?

-At first, I found the sensation quite unpleasant when spraying on my body, but over time, I built a tolerance to it by slowly increasing the exposure on less sensitive body parts like the feet.
+At first, I found the sensation quite unpleasant, but over time I built a tolerance to it by slowly increasing the exposure on less sensitive body parts like the feet.

 Ready to give the homemade magnesium spray recipe a go?